 This course will focus on the ethical dilemmas interpreters encounter in various interpreting situations.
 We will discuss how to become aware of our own personal values, morals, and prejudices as well as how they can influence the interpreting situation.
 This course prepares students for the QAST written examination.
-Prerequisite: ITP 2313 expressive and receptive conversational sign language skills incorporating signed expression.
-Prerequisite: ITP 1374 ITP 2443 SIGN-TO-ENGLISH INTERPRETING II A continuation of Sign-to-English Interpreting I. Targeted skills will also include interpreting simultaneously from sign to spoken English and recognition of a variety of signing modes.
-Prerequisites: ITP 2113, ITP 2513
+Prerequisite: ITP 2313

-ITP 2413 AMERICAN SIGN LANGUAGE III An intermediate course with an emphasis on
+ITP 2413 AMERICAN SIGN LANGUAGE III